 The appellate court reversed the lower court’s decision.
 According to the Court of Appeals’ decision, it found that the Wartime Suspension of Limitations Act was applicable because the country was at war when the False Claims Act allegations were presented.
 In addition, it held that the whistleblower was not precluded from bringing a new action once the original actions were dismissed.

 KBR then submitted a petition for a writ of certiorari to the Supreme Court of the United States.
 On July 1, 2014, the Supreme Court granted the petition.
 Oral argument and a decision are expected in the court’s next term which begins in October.

-To read more about the types of government fraud that may violate the False Claims Act, click here.
+To read about other cases brought under the qui tam provisions of the False Claims Act, click here.

 Florida Whistleblowers Lawyer | West Palm Beach FL Broker Fraud Attorney

 Baptist Health System, Inc. (“Baptist Health”) will pay $2.5 million to settle allegations by a whistleblower in a qui tam lawsuit that it submitted false claims to Medicare, Medicaid, and TRICARE.
 According to its website, Baptist Health was founded in 1955, and is the only locally governed health system in the Jacksonville, Florida area.
 Baptist Health is the parent company of a network of affiliated hospitals, to wit: Baptist Medical Center Jacksonville, Baptist Medical Center Beaches, Baptist Medical Center Nassau, Baptist Medical Center South and Wolfson Children’s Hospital.